danilobandeira29/growth-tech-backend/README.md

   "updated_at": "2021-02-20T15:09:50.000Z"
 }

-//ou response error, statusCode 400
+//ou response error, statusCode: 400
 {
   "data": {
     "error": "Email is already used!"